 You’re hair is going to fall out

 Being a mom is tough, especially when you are dealing with all of the physical and emotional changes that come with the job.
 Pregnancy and birth have their own struggles, but it doesn’t end there.
+The postpartum struggles are very real.
 Try to embrace the changes in your body and realize it won’t last forever.
 And more importantly, you are not alone.
 Us women are the strongest creatures on the planet!

 What were some of your worst postpartum symptoms and struggles?